spookyGh0st/beatwalls/README.md

 # beatwalls

-commandline tool to add Walls to beatsaber maps using bookmarks. [showcase](https://streamable.com/felde)
+Commandline tool to add Walls to beatsaber maps using bookmarks. [showcase](https://streamable.com/felde)

 ## Installation

-- have java installed
+- Have java installed

 - Download the binary from the [latest release](https://github.com/spookyGh0st/beatwalls/releases) tab